Dynamic mapping from static labels: remote sensing dynamic sample generation with temporal-spectral embedding: Introduction

 Fundamentally, land surface change (e.g., deforestation, urban expansion, wetland degradation) can be understood as a form of spatiotemporal anomaly.
 As Fig. \ref{fig:anomaly_1} shows, these changes are typically characterized by disruptions in temporal trends and simultaneous deviations across multiple spectral dimensions.
 For instance, the breakdown of expected correlations between bands (e.g., NIR and SWIR) or the disappearance of seasonal vegetation cycles in indices like NDVI often signal such changes.
-When focusing on representative training samples, recognizing these patterns as spatiotemporal anomalies and identifying these anomalies provide a foundation for detecting land surface dynamics in time-series remote sensing data to generate dynamic training samples.
-Consequently, we consider developing an automated framework capable of dynamically capturing heterogeneous Earth's surface change patterns by extracting spatiotemporal anomalies of training samples.
-Based on the existing static training samples as the initialization, this framework then generates reliable dynamic samples for dynamic remote sensing geographic mapping.
-However, this idea faces two main challenges: First, remote sensing time-series dynamic patterns involve temporal patterns and spectral patterns.
-Independently learning the spectral and temporal embeddings can make feature fusion challenging, leading to the inconsistency of the learned spectral and temporal embeddings of remote sensing time-series data.
+Recognizing these patterns as spatiotemporal anomalies provides a conceptual foundation for detecting land surface dynamics in time-series remote sensing data.
+Therefore, a key step towards robust dynamic geographic mapping is to generate reliable dynamic training samples from limited static labels by identifying such anomalies.
+However, generating dynamic samples from static supervision faces two main challenges.
+First, remote sensing time-series dynamics are both multivariate and unified, which means they involve distinct temporal and spectral components that reflect different aspects of surface change, yet jointly characterize a coherent land surface state.
+Purely decoupled learning of temporal and spectral embeddings may fail to capture their integrated semantic meaning, while purely coupled modeling risks entangling fundamentally different variation sources.
+This tension makes it challenging to achieve consistent and effective temporal-spectral representation learning.
 Second, the lack of interpretable attribution in anomaly detection limits the model’s ability to precisely localize the source of changes.
-Without analyzing the contributions of different spectral bands and time points, anomalies may be detected without a clear causal explanation, reducing the robustness and interpretability of the model, especially in complex or heterogeneous environments.
+Without analyzing the contributions of different spectral bands and time points, anomalies may be detected without a clear causal explanation, reducing model robustness and interpretability, especially in complex or heterogeneous environments.

 To generate reliable dynamic training samples under such constraints, we propose a two-stage Temporal-spectral-aware Automatic Sample Generation method (TasGen).
 At the first stage, TasGen identifies the normal and anomalous spectral and temporal patterns of samples in a period by encoding time-series data into low-dimensional embeddings in an unsupervised manner.
 We first propose a dual-dimension embedding to decouple and compress the dynamic time series along both temporal and spectral dimensions to obtain the low-dimensional temporal and spectral embeddings.
 We then develop a hierarchical temporal-spectral Variational AutoEncoder (HTS-VAE) with the two stochastic latent variables to jointly learn the low-dimensional temporal and spectral embeddings.
 At the second stage, TasGen detects and relabels abnormal temporal samples via a trainable classifier, dynamically generating the training samples across different periods without extra manual annotation.
 Moreover, we develop an anomaly interpretation method based on Gibbs sampling that iteratively imputes suspected anomalous bands and time points.
 By approximating the normal reconstruction pattern, this approach allows precise attribution of anomalies to specific spectral-temporal components, enhancing the model's robustness and interpretability in complex surface change scenarios.